optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

         },
     )

-The numdiff options allow to configure the calculation of the numerical gradient.
+The `numdiff_options` argument of `minimize` / `maximize` allow to configure the calculation of the numerical gradient.
 See :ref:`first_derivative` for available options.